sav-che/TL-2/Authors/Rásky, Klara {std. Rásky}.md

-> [!cite] BHL link: this entry starts at [page 581](https://www.biodiversitylibrary.org/item/103624#page/595/mode/1up) of TL-2 Vol. IV.
+> [!cite] BHL link: this entry starts at [page 581](https://www.biodiversitylibrary.org/page/33190052) of TL-2 Vol. IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Rásky, Klara (1908-1971), Hungarian paleobotanist at the Department of Botany of the Museum of Natural History, Budapest 1938-1971; specialist on fossil of Characeae. (*Rásky*).
+Rásky, Klara (1908-1971), Hungarian paleobotanist at the Department of Botany of the Museum of Natural History, Budapest 1938-1971; specialist on fossil of Characeae.
+**Abbreviated name**: *Rásky*

 #### Herbarium and types